They are a diverse group of pharmaceutical products used to treat high levels of fats (lipids), such as blood cholesterol ( hyperlipidemia ).

 Bile acid sequestrants (resins, for example, cholestyramine): are particularly effective in reducing LDL-C by sequestering cholesterol-containing bile acids released in the intestine and preventing their reabsorption from the intestine.

 It decreases LDL by 15-30% and increases HDL by 3-5%, with little effect on triglycerides but may cause a slight increase.
-Bile acid sequestrants can cause gastrointestinal problems and can also reduce the absorption of other drugs and vitamins from the intestine.
+Bile acid sequestrants can cause gastrointestinal problems and reduce the absorption of other drugs and vitamins from the intestine.

 Lomitapide: is a microsomal inhibitor of the triglyceride transfer protein (MTP).